Gauravjha2900/cell_counter00/README.md

 # NABZ GROUP
 ## CELL COUNTER

+# In this project after using a novel technique for imaging of cells in blood what is a microfluidic channel we can take a picture using a camera and a microscope then by image processing techniques we can count and classify these cells to detect a special desease .

-segmentation and classification and counting the cells in blood
+for finding the python codes of this project go to : project / red cl segmentation and classification and counting the cells in blood :

    1-red blood cell